jlokimlin/modern_fftpack/README.md

 The library is fully Fortran 2008 (ISO/IEC 1539-1:2010) compliant, entirely free of **go to**, and employs the instrinsic module *iso\_fortran\_env* to maintain 64-bit floating-point precision.

 Test programs are provided for the transforms.
-Each serves two purposes: as a template to guide you in writing your own codes utilizing the modern\_fttpack library, and as a demonstration that you can correctly produce the executables.
+Each serves two purposes: as a template to guide you in writing your own codes utilizing the fttpack library, and as a demonstration that you can correctly produce the executables.

 -----------------------------------------------------------------------------